lnqs/intrusion/README.md

 Since I had some space after the initial size-optimizations left, I added some text rendered to the framebuffer, telling a simple story.
 This is mostly done in CPU-code, by rendering to a texture, that is just copied to the frame-buffer by the shader.

 The sound was sequenced in [Reaper](http://www.reaper.fm/) and is rendered by [4klang](http://4klang.untergrund.net/), a synthesizer designed for use in 4k intros.
 The _intrusion_-specific code to output it is quite boring.
-It spawns a thread to render the samples and registers passes a callback to SDL to copy the data.
+It spawns a thread to render the samples and passes a callback to SDL to copy the data.

 More interesting are the various tricks to keep the binary small.
 First of all, less code usually means -- surprise -- a smaller binary.
 While I'm pretty sure there's some potential left for shortening things, I think I found a good compromise between optimal and readable code.